“The three most dangerous words in medicine are “In my experience.” Dr. Mark Crislip, MD

 In this article, I will explain why you should be very careful not to draw firm (or even any) conclusions based solely on anecdotes, especially your own.

-The first red flag is that anecdotes are not valid; are because advertisers and marketers will often rely heavily upon this type of proof.
+The first red flag is that anecdotes are not valid because advertisers and marketers will often rely heavily upon this type of proof.
 Essentially, they can make it say whatever they want it to express to fit their marketing methods.

 “If you are basing your claims on anecdotal experience, then any treatment will seem to work for anything and everything”